About

 From 2013-2015 they completed a Bachelor of Arts, with a Major in History and a double Minor in Art and Visual Culture and English from the University of Adelaide.

-Isabella works as Assistant Curator, Art Museums, University of Melbourne.
-Formerly working as Director of Seventh Gallery, in the Curatorial team at ACMI and as Assistant Curator at ACCA.
 Previously they worked at Testing Grounds as Program Manager, as Engagement Coordinator at Channels Festival International Video Art Biennial, as well as in positions at Maningrida Arts and Culture, Kaldor Public Arts Projects, Next Wave and Flinders University Art Museum.
-They have interned for West Space and worked on projects with Liquid Architecture and Warlukurlangu Arts.

 In 2017 IHS completed a Master of Art Curatorship at The University of Melbourne.
 In 2016 they completed a Graduate Diploma in Art History at The University of Adelaide.